onqtam/headjack/src/introduction.md

 <!--
 TODO:

+- "An act of creation is fundamentally different from an act of transfer."

+sovereign identity & data-centric addressing are the bedrock of the future web

 In Headjack identity is simply a number.

 Identity means different things depending on the context but at the end of the day at the root of it there is an identifier - any type of use case specialization can be built around that - KYC is orthogonal to having identity & being able to associate content to it for online publishing at web-scale - there are no limits to the amount of content that can be created & addressed - both in terms of quantity and size.